Anshu6289/Ai_Desktopassitance/README.md

 # Ai_Desktopassitance
-A desktop Assitance that would do automate some of our daily task using speech_recognition module Task it would do
+A desktop Assitance that would automate some of our daily task using speech_recognition module Task it would do
 1.Searching wikepedia and providing  the result as per users commands 2.Opening you-tube in browser